 Author: Soumajit Bhowmik, Director of E-commerce at Capillary Technologies

-Ecommerce industry understands a few terms like the back of one’s hand – RoI or CIR, Conversion Rate, Customer Acquisition Cost, Customer Lifetime Value to name a few.
+Even if you’re a beginner, you’ll know that there are a few terms the eCommerce industry swears by – RoI or CIR, Conversion Rate, Customer Acquisition Cost, Customer Lifetime Value are some of them.
 Everything was nice and simple with the Desktop and Mobile Web was it not?
-You have organic channels which grow month on month and you have inorganic channels which yield revenue as per spends with improved RoI per channel (If you are optimizing the channel that is).
+You had organic channels which grow month on month and you have inorganic channels which yield revenue as per spends with improved RoI per channel (If you are optimizing the channel that is).

-But then came across a monster called App.
-With no respect for the elders, it shot up the chart for highest conversion rate, increased revenue than website when App marketing reaches scale, and easier customer retention or reactivations.
-Some players went App Only, some reduced discounts on web to promote app, and a mad rush began to become the domain leader in App.
+But then came across that monstrosity called “App”, with no respect for its behemoth predecessors.
+It shot up the chart for highest conversion rate, could generate more revenue than its parent website, and when its marketing could reach its highest scales, lead to easier customer retention or reactivations.
+Some players went App Only, some reduced discounts on the website to promote apps, and an insane rush began to overtake the world of online retail.

-Now when you are into the game of app marketing, there are a few issues that everyone faces, all solvable with a bit of push (not the incessant push notifications for sure):
+Now that you’ve been indoctrinated into the game of app marketing, there are a few issues that you should know everyone faces, all solvable, but only with a bit of a push:

-1. App installs – Where and How to scale?
+- App installs – where and how to scale?

-2. App activation – How to get installed customers to make the first transaction?
+- App activation – how to get installed customers to make the first transaction?

-3. App Install, Traffic and Revenue Attribution – Well this is common for both!
+- App Install, Traffic and Revenue Attribution – well this is common for both!

-4. Cost Split – How much should go on App vs Desktop?
+- Cost Split – how much should go to App vs Desktop?

-Let’s dwell upon 2 pointers here for the sake of this website real estate and time to read – How does App RoI grow exponentially, and best practices to effectively scale app downloads.
+Let’s dwell upon 2 major pointers here for the sake of your time and my space.
+How does app RoI grow exponentially, and what are the best practices to effectively scale app downloads.

-If your Cost per download is 100 INR, Average order value is 800 INR and App activation Rate is 5%, let’s see how the math works out (Indicative example).
+An an example, If your cost per download is 100 INR, the average order value is 800 INR and your app activation rate is 5%, let’s see how the math works out.